Skip to main content

 About

-Desktop Fishes is a single player casual simulation game.
+Desktop Fishes is a single player casual management game with a economy theme.
 It was developed by Daniel Santalla and was released on November 13, 2025.
 It received positive reviews from players.

 Skip User Reviews